-The overall goals of the University of Minnesota Radiology Residency Program are to exceed ACGME RRC program requirements, to have residents successfully complete the residency program and become ABR certified, and to produce outstanding radiologists fully engaged in lifelong learning in all walks of medical practice including patient care, research, administration, and education, while in private practice, university or other academic practice, government, industry or charitable organization.
+The overall goals of the University of Minnesota Radiology Residency Program are to; exceed ACGME RRC program requirements, to have residents successfully complete the residency program and become ABR certified, and to produce a diverse group of outstanding radiologists fully engaged in lifelong learning in all walks of medical practice including patient care, research, administration, and education, while in private practice, university or other academic practice, government, industry or charitable organization.

 View the Didactic Schedule.